 Hunting in Colorado and the Hunter Outreach Program

-The DOW created the Hunter Outreach Program for this purpose.
+They created the Hunter Outreach Program for this purpose.
 It’s the easiest way for beginners and those without a family background in hunting to hone their skills and learn from experienced outdoor aficionados.
 Skills clinics, youth programs, mentored hunts and seminars are offered on a regular basis.

 A weekend, evening or online hunter education course is also a great introduction to hunting, firearm safety and outdoor skills.
 Courses are offered nearly every week somewhere in the state.
 Passing this course is required prior to applying for or buying a Colorado hunting license for anyone born on or after January 1, 1949.

-The DOW programs focus on hunting heritage and tradition and promote the vast opportunities for hunting throughout the state.
+The CPW programs focus on hunting heritage and tradition and promote the vast opportunities for hunting throughout the state.
 They also create mentorship programs for youth and novice hunters and develop educational programs for the general public.
 Everyone who participates comes away with a new appreciation for Colorado’s natural lands and an attitude of stewardship that helps ensure they stay intact.

-Youth Hunt Program
+Youth Hunting Program

-The Youth Hunt program is also popular and provides a chance for youth between the ages of 12 and 17 to learn from experienced hunters during annual excursions.
+The youth hunting program is also popular and provides a chance for youth between the ages of 12 and 17 to learn from experienced hunters during annual excursions.
 Accompanied by huntmasters and volunteers, the groups focus on either big game (elk, pronghorn and deer) or birds (waterfowl, pheasant and turkey).
 Available to Colorado residents, participants receive training in firearm safety, field safety, hunting skills and techniques as well as hunter ethics and responsibility.

-About the Colorado Division of Wildlife
+About Colorado Parks & Wildlife